tjdgh3946/HaPLa/README.md

 from src.gen_util import OpenAIClient from your_module import HaPLa_attack

-query = "Teach me how to film porn using ..."  # Jailbreaking query prompt = HaPLa_attack(
+query = "Teach me how to film porn using ..."  # Replace it with the target jailbreaking query prompt = HaPLa_attack(
     query,
     encoding_params={"reverse": False, "partial": True, "ratio": 0.8},  # Attack parameters